AmplitudeAudio/doc-sdk/docs/api/engine/FaderInstance/Transition/index.md

 Create an animation transition function using
-         * a one-dimensional cubic bezier curve.
+         * a one-dimensional cubic Bézier curve.

 This use the exact same algorithm as in CSS.
-The first and last control points of the cubic bezier curve are fixed to (0,0) and (1,1) respectively.
+The first and last control points of the cubic Bézier curve are fixed to (0,0) and (1,1) respectively.